apache/pulsar/site2/docs/functions-overview.md

 }
 ```

-The following is an example of Pulsar Functions for Python (using the [native interface](functions-api.md#python-native-functions)).
+The following is an example of a Pulsar Function written in Python (using the [native interface](functions-api.md#python-native-functions)).

 ```python
 def process(input):
     return "{0}!".format(input)
 ```
-The following is an example of Pulsar Functions for Go.
+The following is an example of a Pulsar Function written in Go.

 ```
 import (